Archduchess Hedwig of Austria

-Archduchess Hedwig of Austria (Hedwig Maria Immakulata Michaela Ignatia; 24 September 1896 in Bad Ischl – 1 November 1970 in Hall in Tirol) was the second daughter of Archduke Franz Salvator of Austria and his wife, Marie Valerie of Austria.
+Archduchess Hedwig of Austria (Hedwig Maria Immakulata Michaela Ignatia; 24 September 1896 in Bad Ischl – 1 November 1970 in Hall in Tirol) was the second daughter of Archduke Franz Salvator of Austria and Marie Valerie of Austria.
 She was a granddaughter of Emperor Franz Joseph I and Empress Elisabeth.

 Biography

 Hedwig was born on 24 September 1896 in Bad Ischl.
+She was the second daughter and fourth child of Archduke Franz Salvator of Austria and Archduchess Marie Valerie of Austria.
+Through her mother, she was the granddaughter of Empress Elisabeth "Sisi" of Austria and Franz Joseph I of Austria.
 Empress Elisabeth visited her daughter shortly after delivery.

-Her mother gave her the hunting lodge Kühtai in Austria, as a wedding gift in 1917, it having been acquired in 1893 by Emperor Franz Joseph and bequeathed to Marie Valerie.
+Her mother gave her the hunting lodge Kühtai in Austria as a wedding gift in 1917; it having been acquired in 1893 by Emperor Franz Joseph and bequeathed to Marie Valerie.

-Hedwig married on 24 April 1918 Count Bernhard of Stolberg-Stolberg (1881–1952), a son of Count Leopold of Stolberg-Stolberg and of Mary Eddington, a Scottish heiress, at the castle of Wallsee, owned by the bridegroom's father.
+Hedwig married on 24 April 1918 to Count Bernhard of Stolberg-Stolberg (1881–1952), a son of Count Leopold of Stolberg-Stolberg and Scottish heiress Mary Eddington (daughter of Colonel Smollett Montgomerie Eddington, JP, DL, of Glencreggan House, Kintyre, Argyllshire).
+They married at the castle of Wallsee, owned by the bridegroom's father.
 The couple had nine children: